 With over 250,000 professionals using Right Inbox chrome extension to supercharge their emails, there’s no way why you shouldn’t.

 Besides, it’s incredibly economical.
-You can get started today for as low as $5.95 a month on the unlimited credits plan.
-Or alternatively test the extension for free with a free trial.
+You can get started today for as low as $7.95 a month on the personal plan.
+Or alternatively test the extension with a free trial.

 Lighthouse wears many hats.

 But in general, it serves as an automated tool for improving the quality and performance of your web pages and applications.

 What makes it a jack of all trades is that you can use it on any website to audit progressive performance, accessibility, SEO, and many other things.

 As a result, many professionals use Lighthouse.
 These include developers and UX testers, graphic designs, user testers, and instructors.

 To use Lighthouse, first, start by typing the URL to edit and activate the tool.
 It will run a series of audits on the page and give you back a report once done.